harihaysrun/sisc-vue/README.md

 # SI(S)C.sg
 ![SI(S)C](/src/assets/images/readme.jpg)

 For some, skincare is a chore.
 But for some others, skincare is a hobby… a pretty expensive one.
 With that, comes the piles of free samples that more often than not, end up unused.
-This results in a huge collection of (unused) products at the back of our cabinets, and what better way is there than to spread the love and pass it on to someone else who wants it?
+What better way is there than to spread the love and pass it on to someone else who wants it?

 SI(S)C, an abbreviation of Sharing is (Skin)Caring, aims to be a local skincare community inspired by subreddits like AsianBeauty, SkincareAddiction, SkincareExchange (and more), where users can safely sell, give away unwanted samples, request and even provide reviews.

-Visit SI(S)C [here](https://agitated-visvesvaraya-94d773.netlify.app/)!

 **You may ask, Why SI(S)C even though platforms like Carousell exists?**

 SI(S)C is actually inspired by Carousell’s selling & ‘looking for’ system, minus all the troublesome filtering you'll have to go through to reach a certain section.
-It's a site dedicated to purely skincare!
+It's a site purely dedicated to skincare!
 (Plus it's always nice to know that you're dealing with people who share the same interest as you).

 **As the site owner, I want to:**